-Upon our arrival at the Tribhuwan International Airport (TIA) in Kathmandu, we will be greeted by a representative from Himalayan Glacier who will take us to Hotel Shanker or another hotel of a similar category.
+Upon our arrival at the Tribhuwan International Airport (TIA) in Kathmandu, a representative from Himalayan Glacier will pick us up from the airport and take us to our hotel.
 After checking in, we may take a rest or visit Himalayan Glacier’s office.
-In the evening there will be a welcome dinner in a traditional Nepali Restaurant where we will be able to enjoy authentic Nepali cuisine with a brief cultural program.
+In the evening there will be a welcome dinner which will introduce us to the Nepalese food culture.
 Overnight in Kathmandu.
-Included meal: (D)

 After breakfast, we will be taken to the domestic terminal of TIA for an early morning flight to Lukla.
-After a flying above the breathtaking green and white mountains, we reach Tenzing-Hillary Airport at Lukla.
+After flying above the breathtaking green and white mountains, we reach Tenzing-Hillary Airport at Lukla.
 This is one of the most beautiful air routes in the world culminating in a landing on a hillside surrounded by high mountains.
-Upon our arrival at Lukla, we meet our other crew members and after some packing and arrangements, we start our trek through the prosperous village of Lukla until we reach Phakding.
+Upon our arrival at Lukla, we meet remaining members of our climbing team.
+We begin our trek through the prosperous village of Lukla until we reach Phakding.
 To assist in acclimatization, we only have a short hike today.
 However, if interested in additional activities, we can take a side trip to a nearby monastery.
 Overnight in Phakding.
-(B,L,D)

 This is the day set aside for acclimatization.
 Health experts recommend that we stay active and move around even during the rest day instead of being idle.
 There are a few options set aside for this day.
 We can either stroll around Namche’s quaint villages or come in contact with the Sherpa people and their rich culture, or we can hike up to the Everest View Hotel and enjoy an up-close view of the mighty Everest.
 While in the Namche village or upon returning from the hike to the Everest View Hotel, trekkers may also visit the local museum containing exhibits displaying the area’s native flora and fauna as well as the history of the Mount Everest region.

 For trekkers who want to hike for a little longer, a hike to Khumjung village (5-6 hours) may also be an option.
-In the village we can visit the Edmund Hillary School and Khumjung Monastery, where we will be shown the only Yeti skull in the world!
+While in the village we can visit the Edmund Hillary School and Khumjung Monastery (a monastery famous for housing the head of the Yeti!).
 Overnight in Namche Bazaar.
-(B,L,D)

-Today is an acclimatization day so we know we should not stay idle.
-If the weather is good, we grasp the opportunity to climb Gokyo Ri today to enjoy the scene from the best viewpoint of the Everest Region.
+If the weather is good, we climb Gokyo Ri today instead of the next day and enjoy amazing mountain vistas from the best viewpoint of the Everest Region.
 Climbing Gokyo Ri is obviously strenuous as it is steep and takes about 3 to 4 hours to reach the top.
-But the scenery of Gokyo village, on the edge of third lake overlooked by Cholatse and the broad Nogzumpa Glacier, is spectacular.
-We are surrounded by panoramic mountains like Kusum Kanguru, Thamserku, K 43, Kangtega, Taboche, Cholatse, Makalu, Lhotse, Nuptse, Everest, Changtse, and Pumori.
+But the sight of the Gokyo village located at the edge of the third lake overlooked by Cholatse and the broad Nogzumpa Glacier is spectacular.
+At Gokyo Ri we are surrounded by more than 10 mighty Himalayas.
 The sight of sunrays kissing Everest which towers over all the surrounding peaks is astounding.
-However, if the weather is not fit for climbing we visit the fourth and fifth Gokyo lakes.
-We can also climb on a hill, also called Scoundrel's Viewpoint at the edge of the lakes to get astounding views of Cho-Oyu, Gyachung Kang, Everest, Lhotse, Nuptse, and Makulu.
+However, if the weather is not fit for climbing, we visit the fourth and fifth Gokyo lakes.
+We can also climb on a hill, also called Scoundrel's Viewpoint, at the edge of the lakes to get astounding views of Cho-Oyu, Gyachung Kang, Everest, Lhotse, Nuptse, and Makulu.
 Overnight in Gokyo.
-(B,L,D)

-After breakfast, we trek via Khumbu Glacier to Kongma La Base Camp (5,000m/16,404ft).
+After breakfast, we trek via Khumbu Glacier to Kongma La Base Camp (5,000 m/16,404 ft).
 The ascent to Kongma La pass is the most difficult part of our trek today.
-In the Kongma La, we see cairn wrapped in prayer flags to mark the pass.
+In the Kongma La, we see cairns wrapped in prayer flags to mark the pass.
 Then we descend gradually to Imja Khola valley, followed by another descent to Chhukung, a small summer settlement.
 After reaching Chhukung we will also check our equipment in order to get ready for our ultimate climb.
 Overnight in Chhukung.
-(B,L,D
+(B,L,D)

 Note: If we do not want to undertake the Kongma La pass, we can follow another route via Dingboche to Chhukung instead.

-The trail descends steeply downward so we need to walk cautiously as our shaky legs continuously battle the rocky terrain.
-After crossing the suspension bridges over the fast flowing Dudh Koshi and its tributaries, the trail becomes more level and natural.
-After our arrival in Lukla, we stretch those sore legs and recall the experiences of the last couple of weeks.
+We descend on a steep trail so it is important that we walk cautiously as our shaky legs continuously battle the rocky terrain.
+After crossing the suspension bridges over the fast flowing Dudh Koshi and its tributaries, the trail becomes more level.
+After reaching Lukla, we stretch those sore legs and recall the experiences of the last couple of weeks.
 Overnight in Lukla.
-(B,L,D)